sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 #### 5.5.4.
 Encap preservation

-Sometimes, depends on the scenario to implement, the customer might want to preserve certain original encaps in the outgoing traffic.
+Sometimes, depending upon the scenario to implement, the customer might want to preserve certain original encaps in the outgoing traffic.
 For example, say we receive a packet with structure: overlay -> underlay0 -> underlay1 -> underlay2.
 And we want to remove or update underlay0, preserve underlay1 and remove underlay2.
 This gives us the problem of handling all the CRUD combinations of all encaps, including structure changes: after removing underlay0, should underlay1 becomes underlay0 or should we keep it as underlay1?
-All these things affects the encap related routing actions and final packet we create.
+All these questions affect the encap related routing actions and final packet we create.

 Since all of the encap information is preserved in the metadata bus for flow creation, to solve this problem, we can simply recreate them in the manner we want using the routing action: `tunnel_from_encap`.
 It allows the source and target encap and their override value to be set, which allows us to preserve the encaps exactly as intended, and also ensures the clarity of final transformation performed in the end.